-Unravaged then by childbearing, my golden mane unthreaded with grey, I was buoyant with that delicious sense of infallible desirability which stems from being blonde in a Latin country – a burden that weighed heavily on my self-appointed protectors (a lover, a gay Spanish friend and his Seychellois beau).
+Unravaged then by childbearing, my golden mane unthreaded with grey, I was buoyant with that delicious sense of infallible desirability that stems from being blonde in a Latin country – a burden that weighed heavily on my self-appointed protectors (a lover, a gay Spanish friend, and his Seychellois beau).

 The challenge presented itself serendipitously.
 Behind the bar (and the Basque) was a hoist, leading to the ground floor above.
-Into it the colossus clambered, and, accompanied by a groan of protesting ropes, emerged with a basket of vegetables.
+The colossus clambered into it, and, accompanied by a groan of protesting ropes, emerged with a basket of vegetables.
 These he proceeded to peel – evoking through his tender ministrations a picture of unexpected, bucolic charm.
-This, I realised slyly, was my entrée.
+This, I realised, was my entrée.
 Making appreciative sounds, I plucked from my limited resource pool a word approximating “beautiful”.

 “Grandé!”
 I ventured, eyeing the veg.

 The giant’s transformation was instantaneous.
-Grinning broadly, he responded with a gruff;’ “You like?”
+Grinning, he responded with a gruff;’ “You like?”
 Obsequiously, I nodded my assent.

 Signally me to wait, he re-entered the hoist.
 Up it creaked.
 Grunting, foraging sounds issued from above.
 Slowly the device descended.

-The Basque re-appeared, cradling a single, gleaming green pepper … imposing in its girth, audacious and verdant as Pan himself!
-Shyly, he proffered this.
+The Basque re-appeared, proferring a gleaming green pepper … imposing in its girth, audacious and verdant as Pan himself!
 With suitable reverence, and another admiring “Grandé!”, I accepted his largesse.

 We drank deeply.
 And so it continued, this wordless, primal courtship ritual.

-With every foray upwards, my suitor brought forth ever more opulent bounty from the cornucopia of his larder, each successive offering larger, and enticingly fecund: Eden’s lascivious first fruit – an enormous tomato, silken … full-ripe to bursting … a single titanic carrot – knobbly, priapic and orange as sunset … a huge, luscious sweet-melon – oozing … voluptuous … musk scented … I abandoned myself to the concupiscent madness of the moment – purring, crooning, simpering and sighing – while the once-surly Basque beamed, preened and postured.
+With every foray upwards, my suitor brought forth ever more opulent bounty from the cornucopia of his larder, each successive offering enticingly fecund: Eden’s lascivious first fruit – a tomato, silken, full-ripe to bursting; a single titanic carrot – knobbly, priapic, orange as sunset, a luscious sweet-melon, musk scented, oozing voluptuousness.

 By now, a rapt audience had gathered around our salacious vegetal tableau, and the air vibrated with a frisson of expectancy.